haleydek/haleydek.github.io/_posts/2019-09-16-halloween_edition_of_javascripts_set_object.markdown

 ![](https://i.imgur.com/HIMpRcI.png?1)

-The new array has duplicates of the candy types that were in both `haleysCandy` and `sistersCandy`.
-M&M's, Reeses, and `{ "chocolate-bar": "Hershey's Special Dark" }` appear twice in the new array.
+The new array has duplicate candy types that were present in both `haleysCandy` and `sistersCandy`.
+The duplicate candy types include:

+* M&M's
+* Reeses
+* `{ "chocolate-bar": "Hershey's Special Dark" }`

 An easy way to remove duplicates from a list of values involves using the Set object in JavaScript.

 ![](https://i.imgur.com/fqiMtjD.png)